 Our stay at Giraffe Manor was one of a kind and we took so many great memories with us!

-If you want to experience a breakfast like this check out Giraffe Manor.
+If you want to experience a breakfast like this check out the website Giraffe Manor.

-Have you ever experienced something like this?
-Let me know your most amazing experience with wild animals in the comments.
+Let us know your most amazing experience with wild animals in the comments.